miberr/Mockster/docs/docs/api/systems.md

 # 💻 Systems

-:::danger Power Automate connector not yet available Power Automate connector can be expected to be available Q1/2024
+:::danger Power Automate connector rolling out
+Power Automate connector is currently rolling out.
+The connector might be in your environment already.
+If not, please wait for a couple of weeks or see updates on this site.
 :::

 ## Description